 The exercises with 7 dshd were notable for the fact that, along with the control points of the division, regiments, battalions of the battalions, companies and platoons equipped with automated workplaces, the command headquarters of the exercise also had similar automated controls at its point.
 Unlike earlier exercises, this item was deployed at a considerable distance from the trained authorities.
 And he worked with the management of the division remotely, carrying out the completion of combat missions, the delivery of introductory and controlling the actions of the trainees practically on-line.

-The network routing scheme provided the opportunity for each officer of the leadership headquarters to automatically “directly” contact any control object (up to and including the platoon), bypassing numerous “manual” connections at intermediate communication nodes.
-To send a message, for example, to the commander of an artillery battalion of an air assault regiment, it was enough to select the appropriate line in the electronic address book, which is the same for all automated workstations.
+The network routing scheme provided an opportunity for each management staff officer to automatically “directly” contact any control object (up to and including platoon), bypassing numerous “manual” connections at intermediate communication nodes.
+In order to send a message, for example, to the commander of the artillery battalion of the airborne assault regiment, it was enough to select the appropriate line in the electronic address book, the same for all workstations.

-In addition to mobile components, the Andromeda-D system in the future will also include stationary command posts (for the command levels of the Airborne Forces command, division, regiment), which will ensure the management of the daily activities of the troops, as well as the solution of management tasks by individual units (formations) without deployment of field control posts of higher authorities.
+In addition to mobile components, the Andromeda-D system in the future will also include stationary command and control points (for the command levels of the Airborne Forces Command, division, regiment), which will ensure control of the daily activities of the troops, as well as solving management tasks with individual units (formations) without deployment of field control points of higher levels of government.

-For example, a division commander conducts a two-way command and staff regimental tactical exercise with division regiments.
-The points of permanent deployment (PPD) and the ranges of these regiments are located at a considerable distance from each other.
-If there are stationary components of the system in the regiments and divisions, he will be able to hear the decisions of the trained commanders without leaving his headquarters anywhere.
-Videoconferencing will provide him with “live” communication with regimental commanders, intermediaries and other officials, and on the adjacent screen he will be able to see a graphical display of any elements of the tactical situation, including decisions made by trainees transmitted to him over the network.
+For example, the division commander conducts a bilateral command and staff regimental tactical exercise with the regiments of the division.
+Permanent dislocation points (RPMs) and polygons of these regiments are located at a considerable distance from each other.
+In the presence of stationary components of the system in the RPM regiments and divisions, he will be able to hear the decisions of the trained commanders, without diminishing anywhere from his headquarters.
+Video conferencing will provide him with “live” communication with regimental commanders, intermediaries and other officials, and on the next screen he will be able to see a graphical display of any elements of the tactical situation, including decisions made by students, transmitted to him over the network.

 Some stationary elements of the complex were already mounted at the point of permanent deployment of the Airborne Forces Command and during the exercise, the leadership staff was provided with the opportunity to contact the operational duty officer of the Airborne Forces practically from any automated workplace.
 Including - using video conferencing.